06-abhishek/revenue-analytics-dashboard/README.md

-Here’s your updated `README.md` with **exact setup instructions** you requested and environment variable info included:

----

 # 📊 Revenue Analytics Dashboard

 A modern, responsive **Revenue Analytics Dashboard** built with **Next.js App Router**, **Tailwind CSS**, and **Node.js** backend.
 This app allows businesses to visualize product-wise revenue, filter by month/year, and gain actionable insights.